wduquette/joe/mdbook/src/vm.md

 **Variable Names:** In the above table (and in the descriptions below), the italicized names are used as follows:

+- ∅: Indicates that the instruction expects nothing on the stack or leaves nothing on the stack, depending on its position.
 - *a*, *b*, *c*: Arbitrary values
 - *argc*: An argument count
 - *args*: A callable's arguments; 0 or more, depending on *argc*
 - *cls*: A class
+- *coll*: An iterable collection: a Java `Collection<?>` or a value with a `TypeProxy<T>` that supports iteration
-- *constant*: Index into the chunk's constants table
+- *constant*: An index into the chunk's constants table for an arbitrary constant.
-- *f*: A closure, e.g., a function or method
+- *f*: A callable, native or scripted
+- *flag*: A boolean flag, `true` or `false`.
-- *func*: A scripted function definition: the `Function` itself plus upvalue details, suitable for building into a `Closure` in the current scope.
+- *func*: A scripted function definition: the `Function` itself plus its upvalue data, suitable for building into a `Closure` in the current scope.
+  Used only by the `CLOSURE` instruction.
-- *iter*: A collection iterator
+- *iter*: A collection iterator, as used to compile `foreach` loops
 - *msg*: A message string
 - *n*: A count
-- *name*: An index into the chunk's constants table for a name constant.
+- *name*: An index into the chunk's constants table for a name constant
+- *obj*: An object, e.g., a class instance, or any `JoeObject`
 - *offset*: A jump offset
-- *obj*: An object, e.g., a class instance
 - *slot*: A stack slot
 - *sub*: A subclass
 - *sup*: A superclass